 Here’s a simple example of an end-to-end transaction within a blockchain:

-Blockchain introduces in-built fault tolerance and data encryption into the healthcare ecosystem.
+Blockchain introduces in-built fault tolerance and data encryption to the healthcare ecosystem.
 Particularly, it eliminates the need to create complex point-to-point data integration systems, seamlessly aggregating bits of information into a clear timeline of events.

 The distributed ledger and authentication controls reduce the risk of a security breach and fraud.
 Moreover, an automatic transaction verification allows eliminating third-party entities from operational processes (claim management, procurement, etc.), cutting administrative costs and accelerating decision-making.